Fear of Traveling alone: What’s It Like to Travel Solo?

 Does the fear of traveling alone hold you back?
-There’s good news, it’s never been easier to travel alone.
-The truth is, you are seldom alone for long.
-If you make an effort to say hello and smile, the world will come to you. ,
+How does it feel to travel alone?
+Well, there’s good news, it’s never been easier to travel solo, and the truth is, you are seldom alone for long.
+If you make an effort to say hello and smile, the world will come to you.

 The fear of traveling alone is rational anxiety, yet the reality of solo travel is very positive.
-You’ll meet interesting people, have rewarding experiences, and discover endless opportunities opening-up around you.
-Traveling alone builds your character and opens your eyes to the ways the world.
+You’ll meet interesting people, have rewarding experiences, and discover endless opportunities opening up around you.
+Traveling alone builds your character, gives you more confidence, and opens your eyes to the ways of the world.

 Step out of your comfort zone and start planning your first solo trip.
 The world has shrunk.
 Most travel destinations are only a few hours away and the internet allows you to stay in touch with family members and your best friends.
 It’s not as daunting as you imagine.